 No matter where Brooks ends up, he’s going to be wreaking havoc on Saturdays.
 You better hope it’s just not against your team.

 This article was originally published November 14, 2019.
-It was updated following the 2019 season.
+It was updated following the 2019 season and Brooks’ verbal commitment to Tennessee.